MATH 1101 - Fundamentals of College Mathematics

 Prerequisite: A grade of C- or better in MATH 1130 or advisor approval.

 This course is a continuation of MATH 1130 and covers further mathematical topics that prepare students for higher level mathematics courses.
 Course topics include: a complete development of trigonometry including trigonometric functions and their identities; solving trigonometric equations, applications of trigonometry to vectors; polar coordinates, and polar form of complex numbers; rectangular form and polar form of conic sections; matrices and matrix formulation of solution of systems of equations; determinants and Cramer’s rule; introduction to sequences and series; and the binomial theorem.
+Credit may not be earned for MATH 1140 if credit has been granted for MATH 1150 or higher.

 Credit: 3